arjunguha/compsci220-scala/website/reading/scala-basics/index.md

 ## Saving Code in Files

-You can type this code into the Scala REPL, but it cumbersome.
+You can type this code into the Scala REPL, but it is cumbersome.
 Moreover, if you make a mistake on one line, you have to abort and type in the entire function again.
-You'll find it easier to write this code using a text editor and saving it as a file.
+You'll find it easier to write this code using a text editor and save it as a file.
 Try to save the code above in a file called `intro.scala`.
 You can load the code as follows: